pudly/schmopera-hugo/content/articles/tragedies-torontos-summer-opera-shortage.md

 date = "2017-08-22T18:36:00-04:00"
 lastmod = "2017-08-22T22:24:00-04:00"
 publishDate = "2017-08-22T20:32:00-04:00"
-slug = "tragedies-torontos-summer-opera-shortage"
-title = "Tragedies: Toronto&#039;s summer opera shortage"
+short_description = "Perhaps they're trying to tell us something, these vacationing opera-and-music-makers.
+Maybe they're saying, Get out of the city, you crazy opera-house addicts, they're saying.
+Go sit by a lake somewhere, and build up your vitamin D for the season to come." slug = "tragedies-torontos-summer-opera-shortage" title = "Tragedies: Toronto&#039;s summer opera shortage"
 +++